tahakocabuga/discordjs-v12-ping-pong/README.md

-# discordjs-v12-ping-pong
-A Ping-Pong bot project made with discord.js
+# Discord.js V12 Ping-Pong Bot
+This is a simple Ping-Pong bot for discord.

+## What you need
+- You need VSCode
+- You need Node.js
+## Screenshots